ericdcobb/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-First, lets look at the number of steps taken per day.
+First, we examine the number of steps taken per day.
 In this analysis, missing data will be ignored.
-Here is a histogram describing the distribution of total steps per day:

 ```r